The Day Arrives of Your Practical Driving Test

 At the beginning of your practical driving test you will be required to read a number plate.
 You must be able to read (with glasses or contact lenses, if necessary) a car number plate made after 1 September 2001 from 20 metres.
 If you are unable to read the number plate at the start of the test after several attempts then the test is automatically terminated.

-A video of the 19 Show and Tell questions can be watched by clicking on the link http://www.ahddrivingschool.co.uk/dvsa-19-questions-answers-show-tell/
+DVSA videos of the Show and Tell questions (from December 2017) can be viewed by clicking on the following links:

 Can I take my Driving Instructor with me on my practical driving test?